tadeckar/assets-docs/content/ingestion/_index.md

 ## Overview
 ![Overview]({{< ILink href="/images/ingestion.png" >}})

-At a high level, a Lambda function listens for SQS events.
+At a high level, a Lambda function ([cp-assets-data-import-sf-trigger]({{< ILink href="/ingestion/lambdas/cp-assets-data-import-sf-trigger" >}})) listens for SQS events.
 Upon receiving, the Glue ETL Job is triggered.
 The job downloads files from an S3 bucket, parses them, and stores results in staging tables of the RDS MySQL database.

 The SQS message's `recordType` property signals the type of data that should be loaded.
 The graph below depicts the flow of logic through the Glue ETL Job.

+### Parquet Ingestion
 {{< mermaid >}}
 graph TD;
-  RT{SQS recordType} -->|CSDF_AMP_TELE| PINV(ParqeutInvDataLoadManager)
-  RT -->|CSDF_SUBSCRIPTION| PINV
-  RT -->|CIBES_INVENTORY_DATA_RECEIVED| PINV
+  RT{SQS recordType} -->|CIBES_INVENTORY_DATA_RECEIVED| PINV
   RT -->|DNAC_DATA_RECEIVED| PINV
   RT -->|MERAKI_LICENSE| LIC(LicenseDataLoadManager)
   RT -->|XAAS_INVENTORY_DATA_RECEIVED| PINV